IlyaFaer/energoton_py/README.md

-**energoton** is a Python package that automates task planning.
+**energoton_py** is a Python package that automates task planning.
 Init workers with energy capacity, create tasks with energy cost, and the package will build a work plan, considering priorities and relations between tasks.

 ## About
 **What's energoton?**